Applications are everywhere. But no app can be all things to all people, and that could be why you're asking "what are plugins?"

 This is the biggest benefit of plugins.
 They make it easy for users to quickly add or remove them from software without altering primary application operations.

 How do plugins work?

 Instead, plugins make use of publicly-available code structures that allow them to interface with existing software tools.
-In effect, this code allows them to speak the same language — plugins can request specific resources or actions from software systems at large, allowing them to deliver targeted functionality for users.
+In effect, this code allows them to speak the same language.
+Plugins can request specific resources or actions from software systems at large, allowing them to deliver targeted functionality for users.

-Software makers and operating system (OS) developers will typically define specific use parameters that govern what plugins can and can’t do in their software environments — in practice, this means that while an audio plugin will likely be able to request microphone and speaker access (that must be approved by the end-user) the same plugin won’t be granted access to more in-depth functions that aren’t related to audio output.
+Software makers and operating system (OS) developers will typically define specific use parameters that govern what plugins can and can’t do in their software environments.
+In practice, this means that while an audio plugin will likely be able to request microphone and speaker access (that must be approved by the end-user) the same plugin won’t be granted access to more in-depth functions that aren’t related to audio output.

 It’s worth noting that different software and OS developers have different approaches to plugin security.
 For example, Apple’s iOS ecosystem has historically favored more restrictive policies than Windows or Android, resulting in generally better security but reduced plugin functionality for users.